kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc get pvc fedora -o yaml
 oc get pod
 # replace with your importer pod name
-oc logs importer-fedora-pnbqh
+oc logs importer-fedora-pnbqh   # Substitute your importer-fedora pod name here.
 ```

+Notice that the importer downloaded the publically available Fedora Cloud qcow image.
 Once the importer pod completes, this PVC is ready for use in kubevirt.

 Let's create a Virtual Machine making use of it.
 Review the file *vm1_pvc.yml*.